 One inceptive in-house project of the lab is the ANTS (Advanced 5G NR Testbed System), which is the first-of-its-kind 5G testbed system, and bears the original signature of the company.
 The technology will help test unique and progressive features on the simulated 5G network for eventual standardization and usage of the commercial network.

 The company shared further details of its plans on the blog.

-Igal Elbaz, Senior VP, Wireless Network Architecture Design division said that they are to bring the service “much sooner than most people thought possible.”
-Last spring saw the company launch 5G Evolution that was the primary foundation of the network service.
-It as well launched LTE-LAA (LTE-Licensed Assisted Access) last fall in Indianapolis, Chicago, Los Angeles and San Francisco.
+Igal Elbaz, Senior VP, Wireless Network Architecture Design division, said they are to bring the service “much sooner than most people thought possible.”
+Last spring saw the company launch 5G Evolution which was the primary foundation of the network service.
+It as well launched LTE-LAA (LTE-Licensed Assisted Access) last fall in Indianapolis, Chicago, Los Angeles, and San Francisco.

 The company is as well to“reach theoretical peak speeds of multiple gigabits per second on devices through mobile 5G.”
 Additionally, it will ensure lower latency rates.
 Putting the two together will open doors for newer experiences for the users.

-For all this to make possible, users need mobile 5G ‘powered by SDN and edge computing.’
+To make this possible, users need mobile 5G ‘powered by SDN and edge computing.’
 The service provider is working on cloud developments to suit these needs.
 Their works further include exploring possibilities for the 5G network in business ‘across all industries.’

 AT&T aims to establish a lengthy leadership in providing 5G network services, and it seems to surpass just mobile devices in the foreseeable future.
 Stay with us to remain updated on its next moves regarding 5G provisions in the U.S.